 "I like to think so," Steve said.

-He then added that the demise is always certified, thus clearing the way for things like life insurance, estates, wills, or probate.
-Relatives receive a comforting if tragic story as to how everything was so terribly quick that the body wasn't recoverable.
+He then added the demise is always certified, thus clearing the way for things like life insurance, estates, wills, or probate.
+Relatives receive a comforting if tragic story as to how everything was so terribly quick, the body wasn't recoverable.

 "I don't have any relatives," Teena said.
 "My parents died a long time ago, and my brother's missing in Iraq."

 "This is an industry," he continued.
 "There are standards and ethical practices, even conferences we attend every year.
 The universities, especially, require accountability.
 We do that.
 We also do a very nice obituary."